Tuesday, May 19, 2026

 Prologue

 I have always been attracted to flying.
+My love of flying only equaled by a love of auto racing.

 My first flight in a general aviation plane was with a pilot in West Virginia, named Lee Massey.
 (WV01) Mr. Massey owned a truck stop on US Route 60 and took me and my father for a ride over Charleston.
 I was 11 years old.
 It must have made quite an impression, as I remember the flight now 57 years later!